yoshioterada/JAX-RS-Cognitive-HoL/Create-App.md

 ```

 **Create JSON Binding Object for Response**
 For response body, there is 3 element.
-So we need 3 instance valuable inside of the class.

 ```
 [